benracine/logging-into-rhino-from-home/README.md

 - Editing the `~/.ssh/config` file also known as `/Users/kitcurtius/.ssh/config` (use sublime for this I suppose).

-- Copy and paste the following into the bottom of that file.
+- Copy and paste the following into the bottom of that file if it exists.
+You'll need to create it if it doesn't, skip ahead to the next step for that.

 ```
 Host rhino              # rhino is a handy alias name
 HostName 192.168.1.45   # the number is the IP address of the machine, I don't know what it really is
 Port 2222               # very unlikely to be a different port number, this is the de facto port number for ssh connections
 ```

+- If you need to create this file:
+  - `cd` alone returns you to the home directory = `~` = `/Users/kitcurtius`
+  - `mkdir .ssh` makes a `/Users/kitcurtius/.ssh` directory
+  - `cd .ssh` moves you into the `.ssh directory`
+  - `touch config` makes a config file

 - Edit the IP address on line #2 to be whatever IT tells you it is.